 If the tire is overinflated, the tire will balloon out, shrinking the contact patch and forcing the center tread area to support the weight of the vehicle.
 When the contact patch shrinks, there is less rubber making contact with the driving surface, reducing the tire’s ability to grip.

-For the best possible performance in dry conditions, we suggest referring to the vehicle manufacturer’s recommended air pressure, which is designed to provide the best wear and handling conditions for your tires.
+For the best possible tire performance in dry conditions—or any weather—we suggest referring to the vehicle manufacturer’s recommended air pressure, which will provide the best wear and handling conditions for your tires.